Annandale NSW Australia -33.8814; 151.1707

 a late offer of a Shop from J Newland of 68 View Street, were all found to be unsuitable.

-The property at the corner of Collins and Johnston Street (opposite the recently opened Hunter Baillie Church), with a 138foot frontage to Johnston Street and 100foot to Collins, at £17, was too expensive.
+The Land at the corner of Collins and Johnston Street (opposite the recently opened Hunter Baillie Church), with a 138foot frontage to Johnston Street and 100foot to Collins, at £17, was considered too expensive.
 Negotiatiations to purchase a 40 foot portion at £15 with the sweetner that the department would construct a building [of similar grandeur] to the Leichhardt Post Office fell through.
-Eventually a site, at the corner of Booth and Johnston Street, was purchased in November 1890.(pg 18/9 Annandale PO History)
+Eventually a site, at the corner of Booth and Johnston Street, opposite St Aidan's, was purchased in November 1890.(pg 18/9 Annandale PO History)

 "DEPUTATIONS.